Triton Submarines

-Triton Submarines is an American company that designs and manufactures submersibles for research, filming, deep-ocean exploration, and the superyacht and high-end tourism sectors.
+Triton Submarines LLC is an American company that designs and manufactures submersibles for research, filming, deep-ocean exploration, and the superyacht and high-end tourism sectors.

 Triton is a bespoke manufacturer and, as of August 2023, fewer than twenty-five submersibles have been delivered since the company's founding.

 Submersibles are built-to-order, with the company historically delivering 1 to 2 subs per year.
 Triton indicates that current build capacity allows for up to four subs to be manufactured simultaneously and the company has announced plans to expand capacity further.

 Triton submersibles cost between US$5 million and $40 million.

 In 2019, Triton relocated its headquarters and Florida manufacturing facility from Vero Beach, Florida to Sebastian, Florida.

 Investors

 In 2010, Bridgewater Associates billionaire Ray Dalio approached Lahey, Jones and Triton to build him a personal submersible.
 This relationship would later prove crucial, as less than two years later Triton faced what CEO Lahey describes as a financial "extinction event" due to supply chain problems with the business.
 Dalio extended the company an emergency loan in 2012, which ultimately saved the company.

-In 2018, Ray Dalio co-founded OceanX and contacted Triton to build a second submersible to support that group's operations.
+In 2018, Dalio co-founded OceanX and contacted Triton to build a second submersible to support that group's operations.

-In December 2022, Ray Dalio and James Cameron were reported to have become investors and minority shareholders of the company.
+In December 2022, Dalio and James Cameron were reported to have become investors and minority shareholders of the company.

 Triton CEO Patrick Lahey has indicated that he had known Cameron from as early as 2001, and had a relationship with Dalio as a customer in both 2010 and through OceanX in 2018.
-Dalio had also provided emergency bridge financing during Triton's financial distress in 2012.

 As these were private transactions, neither the percentages of ownership held by the shareholders, nor the valuation of Triton at the time of the transactions, have been disclosed.

 As a Florida private company, the Triton shareholders are not a matter of public record.